Centre for Applied Health Research (CAHR)

 We work closely and collaboratively with service users and partners across the NHS, local authorities, the third sector and commercial organisations to ensure our work is relevant and feeds into practice and policy at local, national and international levels.

-Funded by Research Councils, local authorities, NHS bodies and charities, and with researchers working across areas our key strengths include digital health and imaging, long term conditions, care across the lifecourse, mental health and neurodiversity and health equity and inequalities.
+Funded by Research Councils, local authorities, NHS bodies and charities, and with researchers working across areas our key strengths include digital health and imaging, long term conditions, care across the lifecourse, mental health and neurodiversity and equity, inequalities and inclusivity.